 Recycle paint that’s still usable

-If your paint appears to still be okay, it can be recycled in the Resene PaintWise programme.
+If your paint appears to still be OK, it can be recycled in the Resene PaintWise programme.
 Select Resene ColorShops are designated as Resene PaintWise collection centres.
 Unwanted paint and paint containers of any brand can be dropped off for Resene ColorShop staff to check before acceptance, with non-Resene paint incurring a small fee to offset the cost of the programme.
+Resene donates recycled paint to community groups and cans and pails also get recycled.

 There are times when Resene PaintWise can’t accept your old paint.
 Government regulations limit how much recycled paint can be held in one location.
 Lids need to be easily removable and the paint label needs to be legible and match the contents.